Swiss cuisine: Agriculture and foods

 Pork, poultry and beef are the most consumed meats in Switzerland.
-Pork is particularly omnipresent in Swiss cuisine; is it both consumed as cooked and cured meat.
-Swiss meat specialties are highly diversified: all sorts of pork sausages, bratwursts, smoked ham, salami, prosciutto, etc. Famous meat products include Grisons Meat (air-dried beef) and the "national sausage", cervelat.
+Pork is particularly omnipresent in Swiss cuisine; it is both consumed as cooked and cured meat.
+Swiss meat specialties are highly diversified: all sorts of pork sausages, bratwursts, smoked ham, salami, prosciutto, and others.
+Famous meat products include Grisons Meat (air-dried beef) and the "national sausage", cervelat.
 Fish is eaten in moderation, traditionally once in a week.
 Swiss lakes and rivers provide a small fraction of fish and shellfish consumed in the country.
 These include the popular perch and fera, which are served in lakeshore restaurants.

 Foods associated with Switzerland often use milk as an essential ingredient; butter and cream are classic ingredients in Swiss cuisine.
 They notably include hard cheeses and chocolate.
 Swiss cheeses, in particular Emmental, Gruyère, Vacherin, and Appenzeller, are famous Swiss products.
 Two of the most popular Swiss dishes are fondue and raclette, which essentially consist of melted cheese accompanied with bread or potatoes.
-Chocolate is also strongly associated with Switzerland since the existence of milk chocolate, the Swiss chocolate industry being very flourishing since then.
+The first solid milk chocolate was invented in Switzerland in 1875 and Switzerland has continued to be strongly associated with chocolate ever since then, with a thriving Swiss chocolate industry.

 Food preferences vary within Switzerland, often reflecting languages: the German-speaking north and east (the predominant linguistic area) has strong ties with Central Europe, whereas the French-speaking west and the Italian-speaking south tend to have more ties with Western and Mediterranean Europe.
 This applies notably to starchy foods, dairy products and fish.
 While potatoes, rice and pasta are commonly eaten everywhere in Switzerland, the proportion of pasta and rice is larger in the Italian-speaking regions.
 Conversely, fats like cream and butter are eaten in larger proportions in the German-speaking regions.
 Fish is also more commonly eaten in French- and Italian-speaking Switzerland.
 Those differences are also noticeable in wine and beer drinking habits.